WiseGuru/Community-Digital-Garden-Docs/templates/bugs-fixes.md

 Table of Contents may not be necessary depending on how complicated the problem is.

-## Steps to Replicate and Attempts to Solve
+## How to Fix {topic}
-Describe with screenshots how/why the problem occurs and what you have done to try to fix it.
+Describe each step with screenshots, using language aimed at a new user of Obsidian and the digital garden plugin.
+Explain why a step needs to be taken, where appropriate.

+Include this warning if making changes to parts of the plugin or template which may be overwritten with an update.
+{: .warning}
+> This is an out-of-band patch, and may be reverted when an update is applied.
+We recommend keeping a record of out-of-band patches to check and restore changes after an update.

 ### Step x
 [Step Screenshot]

 Describe how to carry out the specific step, with verb-first language.
 For example, "Click the x link," "scroll down to y section," vs. "The y link should be made visible on your screen."

-## How to {topic}
+## Steps to Replicate and Attempts to Solve
-Describe each step with screenshots, using language aimed at a new user of Obsidian and the digital garden plugin.
-Explain why a Step needs to be taken, where appropriate.
+Describe with screenshots how and why the problem occurs, and possibly things you've done to try to solve the problem.

 ### Step x
 [Step Screenshot]

 Describe how to carry out the specific step, with verb-first language.
 For example, "Click the x link," "scroll down to y section," vs. "The y link should be made visible on your screen."

 ## Related
 - List relevant link